Aira

 Overview

-Custom models (BYOM — Bring Your Own Model) let you connect external model endpoints to Aira.
-Once registered, custom models can be used in cases alongside built-in models.
+Custom models (BYOM — Bring Your Own Model) let you connect any OpenAI-compatible endpoint to Aira.
+Once registered, custom models can be used in cases and Ask Aira chat alongside built-in models.

 Self-hosted open-weight models now have dedicated support with per-model system prompts and constrained decoding (vLLM guided_json).
 See Supported Models for the full list and setup instructions.